Last updated: April 2026 · Sourced from official UK government publications

-The energy price cap sets a maximum unit rate that energy suppliers can charge you for gas and electricity, and a maximum standing charge.
-Your total bill still depends on how much energy you actually use — there is no limit on that.
+The energy price cap sets a maximum unit rate that suppliers can charge for gas and electricity, and a maximum standing charge.
+It does not cap your total bill, that still depends on how much energy you use.
+A household using more than the Ofgem typical average will pay more than the headline annual figure, even under the cap.

 Think of it like a maximum price per litre of petrol.
 The cap controls the price per unit, not how many units you use.
 A larger home or a family that uses more heating will always pay more than a smaller household, even if the cap is the same.